The Care Act 2014

 Wiltshire Safeguarding Adults Board

-To reduce neglect and abuse the Board works across agencies and with local care providers to ensure the right policies are in place and professional are supported.
+To reduce neglect and abuse, the Board works across agencies and with local care providers to ensure the right policies are in place and professional are supported.
+For all WSAB Policies & Procedures please see the drop down menu under the Professionals tab above or click here

 Guidance for professionals If you provide care and support to vulnerable adults please read the Board’s Staff Guide.
 It’s there to support you if you think an adult with care and support needs is experiencing, or is at risk of, abuse and neglect.
 The guidance has recently been updated to ensure it reflects the Care Act 2014.